h4rm0n1c/macdevdocandexampleblob/README.md

 - **Apple Developer CDs**
   Sourced from editions released in 1992, 1994, 1995, 1996  and 1997

-  (six discs total were required to make this work as well as this, it may benefit from more delta data since the platform evolved substantially over time)
+  (12 discs total were required to make this work as well as this, it has benefitted from more delta data since the platform evolved substantially over time)

 - **OpenAI / ChatGPT**
   Assistance with heuristics and script creation used to collate the data